jagill/nerd-smalltalk/src/html/index.md

 rather you remember the Cambrian Explosion occured half a billion years ago, than forget that it occured 542 million years ago.
-I have attempted to keep things simple by rarely mentioning alternatives to the dominant scholarly consensus, and I expect any specialist to read these articles to shake their head in sadness.
+I have attempted to keep things simple by rarely mentioning alternatives to the dominant scholarly consensus, and I expect any specialist who reads these articles to shake their head in sadness.
 That probably also holds true for the non-specialist who's read a introductory book on the subject.
 Which I whole-heartedly recommend you do after reading the article; it'll just take you longer.